MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-requirements.md

 Compile detailed information pertaining to data, such as:

-- **Existing queries:** Identify whether there are existing report queries or stored procedures that can continue to be used by a [DirectQuery model](../connect-data/desktop-use-directquery.md) or a [Composite model](../transform-model/desktop-composite-models.md), or by converting existing queries to create an Import model.
+- **Existing queries:** Identify whether there are existing report queries or stored procedures that can be used by a [DirectQuery model](../connect-data/desktop-use-directquery.md) or a [Composite model](../transform-model/desktop-composite-models.md), or can be converted to an Import model.
 - **Types of data sources:** Compile the types of data sources that are necessary, including centralized data sources (such as an enterprise data warehouse) as well as non-standard data sources (such as flat files or Excel files that augment enterprise data sources for reporting purposes).
 Finding where data sources are located, for purposes of [data gateway](../connect-data/service-gateway-onprem.md) connectivity, is important too.
 - **Data structure and cleansing needs:** Determine the data structure for each requisite data source, and to what extent [data cleansing](../transform-model/desktop-query-overview.md) activities are necessary.
 - **Data integration:** Assess how data integration will be handled when there are multiple data sources, and how [relationships](../transform-model/desktop-create-and-manage-relationships.md) can be defined between each model table.
 Identify specific data elements needed to simplify the model and [reduce its size](import-modeling-data-reduction.md).